New Patient Intake Form

 Lisa became part of the Bridgeview Dental family in January 2021, as Melanie moved into her permanent Clinical Coordinator position in orthodontics, and quickly became a favourite for our patients.
 Known for her sweet, kind, gentle manner and touch, Lisa is fantastic at calming nervous patients.
 A 2004 honours graduate of Durham University College in Oshawa, Ontario, she also completed the CDHNS course to Self-Initiate in 2010.
 She has held an active license to practice in Ontario, PEI and finally Nova Scotia, where her heart truly lies.
 With 17 years of experience working as a dental hygienist, she also has pediatric, implant and orthodontic dentistry experience.
 In 2023, she obtained her Orthodontic Certification.
 In her spare time, she loves being with her family, friends, playing the piano and enjoying nature.
 We are thrilled to have Lisa as part of our team.

 Larissa - Hygienist

 Larissa hails from New Brunswick and joined our team in 2023, after graduating from Dalhousie with her Diploma in Dental Hygiene.
-She has returned to university at Dal for one additional year, to complete her Degree in Dental Hygiene, so will be seeing patients part-time on Wednesday and Friday afternoons.
+She has returned to university at Dal for one additional year, to complete her Degree in Dental Hygiene, so will be seeing patients part-time on Wednesday and Friday afternoons until the end of 2023, and then will be working all day Fridays starting in 2024.
 We are excited to have Larissa spend her non-school time with us at Bridgeview, and know our patients are going to feel well looked after in her care.